YusufLisawi/42-inception/README.md

       context: ./myapp  # Specify the build context (directory containing the Dockerfile)
       args:
         - VAR_NAME=VALUE  # Define build arguments (if needed)
+    image: service1 # if this instruction is after a "build" instruction it's defines the image name, but if it's called before, then a pull request for the image name entered from the docker hub
     container_name: my_custom_container_1  # Assign a custom container name
+    depends_on: # Specifies that this service depend on another service, so this will be started after the service it's depends on
+      - service_name
     expose:
       - 8080  # Expose port 8080 within the container
+    ports:
+      - "8081:8080" # maps port 8080 to 8081 on our local machine
     networks:
       - my_custom_network  # Connect to the custom Docker network named "my_custom_network"
     volumes: